 - VEGF/VEGFR inhibitors such as bevacizumab (Avastin), the biosimilar for Avastin called Mvasi (bevacizumab-awwb), and ramucirumab (Cyramza)

-- Immunotherapy drugs like pembrolizumab (Keytruda), nivolumab (Opdivo), and atezolizumab (Tecentriq)
+- Immunotherapy drugs like pembrolizumab (Keytruda), nivolumab (Opdivo), atezolizumab (Tecentriq), and durvalumab (Imfinzi)

 Side Effects With Targeted Treatment